 Due to the scale of the project and the limited time window due to impending weather conditions, Axess were required to bring in extra resources and closing items to complete the job within the client’s timeframe.
 Sea ice hampered the progress and created operational downtime by preventing supplies and personnel reaching the platform.
 Despite the conditions, Axess successfully implemented the DROPS inspection program, with thousands of lock nuts and securing wires installed on the platform.

-Stephen Hamlyn, Axess Baffin Principal Engineer, said: “This project is important to our entity as it has increased our local market presence, being recognized as the premier DROPS Management and Inspection company in Eastern Canada.
+Stephen Hamlyn, Axess Baffin's Principal Engineer, said: “This project is important to our entity as it has increased our local market presence, being recognised as the premier DROPS Management and Inspection company in Eastern Canada.
 We have gained significant revenue and experiences, pulling in resources from our Norway, Houston, and South Africa offices.”